Bangkok Airways A319 Blue Ribbon Club (Business Class) Review BKK to Samui

 Check-in was very easy at BKK.
 There is a dedicated line for Blue Ribbon Club passengers and Premier Plus/Premier members.
 Our gate was a little bit of a walk from the Lounge.
 By the time we arrived they just started boarding.
 Business Class passengers boarded after those that needed special assistance.
 A warm greeting by both flight attendants.

 The flight attendant uniforms are quite casual, reminding me of the style Thai Airways used with its low-cost subsidiary, Thai Smile, a few years ago.
 Business Class consists of three rows, with 12 seats in total, while Economy has 108 seats.
 We were seated in row 2 (2A and 2C).
 Although the seats feel a little dated, they are very spacious, offering more than 45 inches of seat pitch and a generous width of over 20 inches (I read somewhere 22").
-They are light-blue clothe material.
-The leg rest does raise and extend a bit, but not enough.
-The controls are on the outer armrest
+The bulkhead seats have about the same room as the other two seats.
+The seats are upholstered in light-blue fabric and come with adjustable headrests.
+In rows 2 and 3, each seat has two generously sized seatback pockets for storage, while the bulkhead seats have a much smaller pocket built into the wall.
+There’s also a small compartment on the side of the center armrest that provides extra storage.
+Not sure if that was its original purpose?
+On the front of the center armrest, you’ll find a power outlet (plug only) along with a small storage bin.
+The leg rest can be raised and extended slightly and has a significant recline.
+Because the pitch is so generous the forward seat will not infringe to much into your space if fully reclined.
+The seat controls are conveniently located on the outer armrest.
+The overheads are large enough to fit a standard rollaboard, but you need to put them in sideways.

 Comments